 Public relations intern Maggie Tierney ’14 gives a gallery talk in an installation she organized at the museum.

 Each year, the Hood Museum of Art offers internships to Dartmouth students entering their senior year.
 Students from all majors and backgrounds are encouraged to apply for this tremendous professional and educational experience.
 Internships are available in the following areas:

 • Special Project Internship for Native American Students (see additional information below)

-These internships are designed to give an overview of the work of the museum, and interns meet as a group with staff members over the course of the year to learn more about the museum profession as a whole.
-In addition, most interns organize a unique A Space for Dialogue installation that involves selecting and researching objects from the museum’s collection, writing a brochure and labels, and giving a public gallery talk.
+These internships are designed to give an overview of the work of the museum, and interns meet as a group with staff members to learn more about the museum profession as a whole.
+Due to the fact that the museum will be closing for renovation and expansion, curatorial and programming interns will work during the fall term only and will not create A Space for Dialogue installations.
+Native American Special Project interns will work for three terms during the 2015-2016 academic year.

-Hood senior internships require a commitment of 10 hours per week during the fall, winter, and spring terms at a rate of $9.00 per hour.
-The deadline for applications (cover letter and resume) is April 28, 2014, and hired interns will begin work at the start of fall term.
+Hood senior internships require a commitment of 10 hours per week at a rate of $9.25 per hour.
+The deadline for applications (cover letter and resume) is April 27, 2015, and hired interns will begin work at the start of fall term.
 Please indicate in your cover letter which internship(s) you are interested in.

 Applications can be submitted electronically by emailing them to Kate.M.George@Dartmouth.edu or as printed versions delivered to the museum offices or sent to Hood Internships, Hinman Box 6034, Hood Museum of Art, Dartmouth College, Hanover, NH 03755.
 Applications need to be received at the museum by 4:30 p.m. on the due date.
 Students who plan to do a senior thesis are strongly discouraged from applying for these internships, due to the significant time commitment that each entails.
 Art history majors who intend to complete a thesis during their senior year may apply as juniors.
 For questions about the internship program, feel free to call the museum at (603) 646-2808.